DavidAJohnston/DecentralizedApplications/README.md

 the network.
 The whitepaper should outline what constitutes utility for the DApp.
 (For example, hashing power is utility on the Bitcoin network and it is rewarded.)
-Utility should be measurable, like in the case of a data storage DApp, amount of storage is measurable.
+Utility should be measurable, like in the case of a data storage Dapp, amount of storage is measurable.

-The current state of type II and III DApps
+The current state of type II and III Dapps
 ------------------------------------------

-One mechanism by which type II DApps can leverage the block chain of type I DApps is by embedding additional data to the transactions taking place in the type I DA.
+One mechanism by which type II Dapps can leverage the block chain of type I Dapps is by embedding additional data to the transactions taking place in the type I DA.
 The Master Protocol, for example, embeds additional data on the transactions of the Bitcoin network.
 Although currently (February 2014) Mastercoin embeds its additional data in an